 We would have to wait and see what happened; it was entirely up to the baby.

 The day finally came.
 Channing Joy was born quickly, naturally and beautifully on October 24, 2014, at Children’s Colorado, with a team ready should any heart issues begin.
-Dr. Howley and Carey both marveled with me at the perfect little thing that had given us so much heartache.
-She was admitted to the cardiac neonatal intensive care unit for monitoring.
+Carey and my doctors marveled with me at the perfect little thing who had given us so much heartache.
+She was admitted to the cardiac intensive care unit for monitoring.
 We watched and waited.
 Tests revealed nothing out of the ordinary.
 Three days passed with her heart rate normal.
 It was the end, and the time for a beautiful beginning.
-After five months of ECHOs, EKGs, multiple medications, two hospital stays, and countless sleepless nights, the never-ending commitment of the fetal cardiology staff allowed my baby girl to be sent home with no medications -- and a fully functioning heart.
+After five months of ECHOs, EKGs, multiple medications, two hospital stays and countless sleepless nights, the never-ending commitment of the fetal cardiology staff allowed my baby girl to be sent home with no medications – and a fully functioning heart.

 Today, Channing Joy is over eight months old and has had no evidence of SVT.
 I am thankful every day for the fetal cardiology team for their passionate commitment.
 As a parent, the most terrifying thing you can hear is that your baby could be sick or in pain.
 What you read online is even more frightening.
 Through constant worry, vigil and barely any sleep, we emerged on the other side of this condition safe and healthy.
-And, we even came out of this with some new friends.
-Dr. Howley and fetal cardiology coordinator Carey Rafferty both attended my baby shower.
+And we even came out of this with some new friends.
+Fetal cardiology coordinator Carey Rafferty attended my baby shower.

-From the staff at the front desk to the sonographers, from the EKG techs to the cardiologists, we were known, loved and cared for by the Children’s Colorado team and the team at the Colorado Institute for Maternal and Fetal Health.
+From the staff at the front desk to the sonographers, from the EKG techs to the cardiologists, we were known, loved and cared for by the Children’s Colorado team and the Maternal Fetal Medicine team.
 My heart goes out to them – and I know my daughter's perfect little heart does, too.